 Forehead Lift (Browlift)

-First, the patient’s hair is tied with rubber bands near the incision site.
-Then the surgeon makes a coronal (headphone-shaped) incision behind the hairline, stretching between the ears and across the top of the forehead.
+The surgeon will make a coronal (headphone-shaped) incision behind the hairline stretching between the ears and across the top of the forehead.
 The incision may be placed further back or made along the skull bone joints to minimize its appearance in patients with thinning hair or who are bald.
-Then the forehead skin is lifted, tissue is removed, muscles are adjusted and the eyebrows may be lifted.
+Then the forehead skin is lifted, tissue removed, muscles are adjusted and the eyebrows may be lifted.
 Excess skin is trimmed and the incision is closed with stitches or clips.
-The site is washed and the rubber bands are removed.
-Some surgeons will protect the stitches with gauze or bandages.
+The site is closed with sutures and the surgeon will protect the stitches with gauze or bandages.

 What should I expect with my brow lift recovery?

 With both procedures, you will be on your feet and able to wash your hair in a day or two, and many patients return to work or school in 7-10 days.
 Swelling and bruising should fade by the 2nd week.
 Complications are rare and usually minor but may include temporary numbness, nerve injury, a small amount of hair loss along scar edges, formation of a broad scar requiring surgical correction, and infection and bleeding.